chrisglein/chrisglein.github.io/heroes-beware/rules.md

 <mark>It’s possible to create 3 decks at setup with the ROUND I, II, II cards.
 Update these instructions for that.
 As is this section lacks mention of shuffling old invaders/events (if needed).</mark>

 Draw and reveal one card from of the invasion deck.
+Each player will resolve that same card.
+After each player has completed resolving the card, draw another card from the invasion deck and repeat the process.
+The phase ends after the last card from the invasion deck has been resolved for all players.

+### INVADER CARD
 If that card is an invader (<mark>TODO: Invader cards should have a map icon</mark>) also draw a card from the map deck.

 The invader card defines who is invading the colony and the map card describes how they will move through the colony.